How to Cite an Organization or Group Author in APA 7th Edition

 Centers for Disease Control and Prevention (CDC, 2024)

-The organization name becomes part of the sentence, with the abbreviation introduced once.
+The organization name becomes part of the sentence.

-After the first citation, reuse only the abbreviation if it is well known and still clear in context.
-The later form becomes (CDC, 2024) or CDC (2024).
+After the first citation, you can use only the abbreviation if it is familiar and still clear in context.

-Skip abbreviations when the acronym is obscure, the name appears only once, or the shortened form would make the sentence harder to read.
-In those cases, keep the full organization name every time.
+Do not abbreviate when the acronym is obscure, the name appears only once, or the shortened form makes the sentence harder to read.

 Group author in the reference list